Teodor0203/Teodor0203/README.md

-Hi 👋 My name is Teodor Toderita
+Hi 👋 My name is Teodor Toderiță
 ================================

 Student in Electronics, Telecommunications, and Information Technology Engineering